 My email: firstname.lastname@example.org

-Tuesdays, 2:30-3:30pm (in-person* AND via STEM Center zoom: https://cccconfer.zoom.us/j/97433700846)
+Mondays, 2:30-3:30pm (virtual via STEM Center zoom: https://cccconfer.zoom.us/j/97433700846)

 At Cabrillo, we feel that engineering is a helping profession.
 Engineers use their technical, communication, and problem solving skills to design creative solutions for the betterment of people and the environment.
 I love what I do: teach; coordinate the department; oversee grants to give students more opportunities; and be a part of the amazing community of highly motivated engineering students and the caring committed faculty.

 I am the first in my family to attend college and I owe all my successes to my education and to people who have supported me along the way .
 I received a BS in Civil Engineering and an MS in Civil Engineering, Geotechnical; and I am a California licensed civil engineer (license no. 49538).